-Here at Flexmonster, we were really impressed by how fast Elasticsearch executes complex queries with multiple aggregations.
+Here at Flexmonster, we were really impressed by how fast it executes complex queries with multiple aggregations.
 That makes it the perfect match if you want to achieve high-performance pivot reports.

-Be the first to test and enjoy a new beta version of Flexmonster & Elasticsearch.
-It is already available for download on our website with a detailed guide inside the package.
+Flexmonster integration with Elasticsearch is already available for download on our website, with a detailed guide inside the package.

 Please note, that you need to enable CORS (disabled by default) to be able to connect to the Elasticsearch server

 directly from the browser.
 To do that, open